EnterpriseDB/tpa/docs/src/air-gapped.md

 the target OS.
 Copy this directory, from the connected controller to the disconnected controller that will be used to deploy the cluster.
 Place the directory in the same place, beneath the cluster directory.
-TPA will then copy packages to the instances automatically.
+TPA will then copy packages to the instances automatically when `deploy` is run.

 ## Deploying in a disconnected environment

 Ensure that the cluster config.yml has been configured as above in [Preparation](#preparation).
 Run `tpaexec provision` and `deploy` as you would normally.

+## Updating in a disconnected environment

+You can use the [update-postgres](tpaexec-update-postgres.md) command to perform updates in an air-gapped environment.
+Prior to running this command you must run `download-packages` on the connected controller, copy the updated repository to the disconnected controller *and* then run `deploy` to copy these packages to the target instances.